Jump to section

 It’s a reasonably cool looking helmet that’s got some great features such as the sun visor and easy-to-use vents.
 It performs well in pretty well all respects and is a reasonable buy at the price point.
 It’s not really outstanding at anything though, other than its ventilation, but buy one and it should perform pretty well for you.

 For other helmet reviews check out either our Crash Helmet Reviews or Safest Crash Helmet reviews sections!
 And, as always, if you have experience of the X-551, please add your thoughts in the comments section below – cheers!

-Please click any link/picture to visit the X-Lite helmets pages where you can see all the latest color schemes and prices too, as well as take advantage of the $-£ exchange rate.
-And if you buy from either, we get a small sum from the sale at no extra cost to you - a massive THANKS (it's how we finance the site)!
-You can read about all our recommended retailers here.
+Please click either picture/link to drop onto their X-Lite helmets pages.
+And if you buy from them, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
+Click here for more info on our recommended retailers.

 Click above to drop onto their X-Lite helmets pages or *quick view store T&Cs here.

 Definitely want an X-Lite?

 Here you'll find all our X-Lite crash helmet reviews and previews including full face, flip-up and open face helmets.